rorywalsh/nodeLoginRegistration/readme.md

 ## A simple user registration and login form hobbled together from the following tutorials:

 https://medium.com/@prashantramnyc/a-simple-registration-and-login-backend-using-nodejs-and-mysql-967811509a64

 https://blog.logrocket.com/building-simple-login-form-node-js/
+(the source code in this repo is a modified clone of the code from this tutorial)

 https://www.vultr.com/docs/use-password-authentication-with-node-js-and-mysql/

 My sincerest thanks to the authors of these tutorials.